Skip to main content

 • When does Plivo determine that my inbound delivery rates are low?

-Plivo’s message delivery monitoring systems evaluate the delivery rate of inbound messages every 15 minutes.
-We calculate delivery rates of all inbound message received for your account in the last hour.
-An alert is triggered if the percentage of undelivered messages is more than 5%.
+Our monitoring systems continuously assess the delivery rate of inbound messages.
+We evaluate the delivery rates of all inbound messages received for your account within the past hour.
+This evaluation occurs in 15-minute intervals.
+An alert is triggered if the percentage of undelivered messages exceeds a threshold.
+This threshold is determined based on your account's past inbound delivery rates.

 For example: